PixelArena: A benchmark for Pixel-Precision Visual Intelligence: Analysis

-Despite the extreme failures, the outcomes of multiple attempts from \acrshort{geminipro} are still plausibly good, in contrast to the results of \acrshort{gemini} as shown in Fig.~\ref{fig:model-comparison-coco} in which \acrshort{gemini} completely failed to generate a semantic segmentation mask.
+Despite the extreme failures, the outcomes of multiple attempts from \acrshort{geminipro} are still plausibly good, in contrast to the results of \acrshort{gemini}, as shown in Fig.~\ref{fig:model-comparison-coco}, where \acrshort{gemini} completely failed to generate an \gls{ss} mask.
 Our quantitative results in Fig.~\ref{fig:f1-comparison-coco} align with our qualitative analysis as well.
-For mIoU and Dice, please refer to Fig.~\ref{fig:miou-coco} and Fig.~\ref{fig:dice-coco} in Supplementary.
+For mIoU and Dice, please refer to Figs.~5 and~6 in Suppl.~C.